tox-dev/tox/docs/index.rst

 * checking your package builds and installs correctly under different environments (such as different Python implementations, versions or installation dependencies),
 * running your tests in each of the environments with the test tool of choice,
-* acting as a frontend to Continuous Integration servers, greatly reducing boilerplate and merging CI and shell-based testing.
+* acting as a frontend to continuous integration servers, greatly reducing boilerplate and merging CI and shell-based testing.

 Useful links